abhi3700/eosio-playground/README.md

 #### Editor
 * VSC
 	- Install as per instruction:
-		+ Refer [this](https://github.com/abhi3700/my_coding_toolkit/blob/master/vsc_all.md#cc) for installing packages & put the include paths in the settings page as mentioned below:
+		+ Refer [this](https://github.com/abhi3700/my_coding_toolkit/blob/master/vsc_all.md#cc) for installing packages & put the include paths (for linting) in the settings page as mentioned below:

 		```
 		M-1